2017 Honda CivicEnlarge Photo

-The Toyota Corolla and Honda Civic are two of the best-selling compact sedans in the U.S., and each has been with us for more than 40 years now.
-The 2016 Civic is an all-new and much more stylish model this year, while the 2017 Corolla is in its fourth model year of the current generation and is celebrating its 50th anniversary.
+The Toyota Corolla and Honda Civic are two of the best-selling compact sedans in the U.S., and each nameplate has been with us for more than 40 years now.
+The 2017 Civic is only a year old in its current form, while the 2017 Corolla is in its fourth model year of the current generation and is celebrating its 50th anniversary.

 Each will provide economical, reliable basic transportation, with higher fuel economy and more features and amenities than their predecessors.
 But one earns considerably better ratings from our reviewers.

 It's hard to argue the numbers here, and by the scores, the Civic is the winner.
 Both have been rated using our new scoring method, and while the Corolla is more handsome, we like the Civic's edgier looks and its safety record is hard to top.
 (Read more about how we rate cars.)

 The Toyota Corolla has long been known for design that's the purest vanilla.
 For 2012, Toyota gave it a fresh look that's more daring and edgy than previous versions.
 It has a more distinctive front end, side accent lines, and a kickup in the window line.
 Still, it remains instantly identifiable as a compact Toyota sedan.
 LED headlamps and running lamps on the outside add a nice finishing touch, while a sporty Corolla SE adds blacked-out trim and other sporty details.